-Before using the load balancing service, you must add one or more ECS instances as the backend servers to an SLB instance to process the distributed client requests.
+Before you use the Server Load Balancer (SLB) service, you must add one or more ECS instances as backend servers to an SLB instance to process distributed client requests.

-SLB service virtualizes the added ECS instances in the same region into an application pool featured with high performance and high availability.
-You can also manage backend servers through a VServer group.
-Different listeners can be associated with different server groups so that different listeners of an SLB instance can forward requests to the backend servers with different ports.
+SLB virtualizes the added ECS instances in the same region into an application pool featured with high performance and high availability.
+You can manage backend servers through a VServer group.
+Each listener can be associated with a specific server group.
+Each listener of an SLB instance can forward requests to the backend server that has a specific port.

 - SLB does not support cross-region deployment.
 Make sure that the ECS instances and the SLB instance are in the same region.

-- SLB does not limit the operating system used in the ECS instances as long as the applications deployed in the ECS instances are the same, and the data is consistent.
-However, we recommend that you use the same operating system for better management and maintenance.
+- You can use different operating systems for the backend ECS instances of an SLB instance, but the applications deployed in the ECS instances must be the same, and the data must be consistent.
+We recommend that you use the same operating system for better management and maintenance.

 - Up to 50 listeners can be added to an SLB instance.
 Each listener corresponds to an application deployed on backend ECS instances.
 The listening port of an SLB instance corresponds to the application port opened on the ECS instance.

 - You can specify a weight for each ECS instance in the backend server pool.
-An ECS instance with a higher weight will receive a larger number of connection requests.
+An ECS instance with a higher weight receives a larger number of connection requests.

-- If you have enabled the session persistence function, the requests distributed to
+- If you enable session persistence, the requests distributed to backend ECS instances

-the backend ECS instances may be imbalanced.
-If so, we recommend that you disable
+may be imbalanced.
+To solve this problem, we recommend that you disable session persistence

-When the traffic is not distributed evenly, troubleshoot as follows:
+When traffic is not distributed evenly, troubleshoot as follows:

 - Collect the access logs of the web service within a period of time.

-- Check if the number of logs of multiple ECS instances are different according to SLB configurations.
-If session persistence is enabled, you need to strip the access logs for the same IP address.
-If weights are configured for SLB, you need to calculate whether the percentage of access logs matches the weight ratio.)
+- Check if the numbers of logs of backend ECS instances match SLB configurations.
+For example, if session persistence is enabled, check the access logs for the same IP address.
+If different weights are configured for backend ECS instances, calculate whether the percentage of access logs matches the weight.

-- When an ECS instance is undergoing live migration, the persistent connections of the SLB may be interrupted and can be restored by reconnecting them.
-Be prepared for the reconnection.
+- When an ECS instance is undergoing live migration, the persistent connections of SLB may be interrupted.
+You can solve this problem by reconnecting them.

 Default server group